-If you have any cuts, I was provided with a small sachet of gel which creates an invisible skin over cuts and scrapes.
+If you have any cuts, I was provided with a small sachet of gel.
+It creates an invisible skin over cuts and scrapes.
 If you didn’t know you had a cut before you get in, I’m pretty sure the salt water will let you know about it!!

 During The Float

 As mentioned above, the float tank cycle is done automatically, so you don’t have to worry about a thing.
-The staff press a button, the tank fills up by itself, starts the programme and then even empties itself at the end.
+The staff press a button, the tank fills up by itself and starts the programme.
+It then even empties itself at the end.

 I got in a little before the water finished filling up.